Details needed to make school safety plans reality

 Sheriff Tom Knight wants the school district to hire retired law enforcement officers to protect schools against active assailants.
-But the School Board has a lot of questions about how to make that actually happen.
+But the board has questions about how to make that actually happen.

 In the three weeks since the mass shooting at Marjory Stoneman Douglas High in South Florida, the goal of securing school campuses from future attacks has become clear, but the methods remain the subject of questions with few answers.